DilkiSandunika/VGTU_Thesis_Project/README.md

 *   **Knowledge Base:** A custom knowledge base is located in `data/raw/knowledge_base/` and includes `compliance_rules.txt` and `template_guide.txt`.

 ## 8. Project Structure
+The repository is organized to separate data, notebooks, and source code, following best practices for reproducibility.

 ```
 .